Vs-kishu/Relax-Zone/README.md

 # Relax-Zone

-A Movies saerching website where user can login adn signup and Search movies as they want
+A Movies searching website, where user can login , signup and Search movies as they want

 ## Features

 - Login,Signup and Guest Login, Logout
 - Fully Responsive and scalable
-- Pages -Browse, search page
+- Pages - Browse and search page
-- search bar Intergrated with Open AI feature for Searching movies
+- search bar intergrated with OpenAI search feature for searching movies
-- Simmer effect while handling async operations
+- shimmer effect while handling async fetching

 ## Installation